Well-behaved humans make well-behaved dogs.

 Like humans, dogs never stop learning.
 There is truly no such thing as a dog too old to train.
 Like people, dogs thrive on stretching their minds, pushing their boundaries, and utilizing their athletic bodies.
 Training opportunities abound throughout southwest Montana.
 Find one that fits your personality and pull the trigger.
 You and your dog will have a better and more fulfilling relationship for it, and everyone you pass on the trails will appreciate the time and effort invested.

-Jeff Greene is the founder and CEO of Svalinn, a company that breeds, raises, and trains working dogs, now located in Livingston.
+Jeff Greene is the co-founder and former CEO of Svalinn, a company that breeds, raises, and trains working dogs, located outside Livingston.